Pop Up Projects

-The Brighton-based dance agency will use its loan to bridge fundraising and allow work to start on its new hub.
+The Brighton-based dance agency is using its loan to bridge fundraising and allow work to start on its new hub.

 South East Dance is well-known in the Brighton and Hove region for its community engagement and artist development programmes – not to mention its unrelenting efforts to push the boundaries of dance.
 The charity, which plays a national leadership role in the development of dance, has been looking for a new home since 2007.
 It will use a £350,000 loan from the Arts Impact Fund to support the development of its new multi-purpose dance studio.